Are you an adviser? Go to Unbiased Pro

 For example, make sure you have reconciled all your pension contributions, sales invoices, expenses and employee salaries with recorded transactions.

-You should only ever pay dividends from profits earned and be sure to issue these after corporation tax has been accounted for.
+You should only ever pay dividends from profits earned, so be sure to issue these after corporation tax has been accounted for.

 2. Time is money